Close

 Attendees watch the main stage at the 2023 Mass Black Expo.
 PHOTO: Bobby Shakes

-Taking place on October 25 and 26 at the Boston Convention and Exhibition Center in the Seaport, this year’s expo will include an after party and an invite-only electric vehicle test drive to honor BECMA’s electric vehicle kickstarter program, launched in 2021 to support entrepreneurs looking to enter the electric vehicle industry.
+Taking place on October 25 and 26 at the Boston Convention and Exhibition Center in the Seaport, this year’s expo will include an after party and an electric vehicle test drive to honor BECMA’s electric vehicle kickstarter program, launched in 2021 to support entrepreneurs looking to enter the electric vehicle industry.

 While Black-owned businesses are at the center of BECMA’s work, Andrews said the expo is for everyone.